-We all have them and we are all doing it.
-Teaching with outdated textbooks.
+We all have them, and we are all doing it: teaching with outdated textbooks.
 In fact, technology and our informational knowledge is on such an overload that it is often outdated or changed before the textbooks are published and shipped to the schools.
-While textbooks should NOT be driving our curriculum and should instead be used as a tool, it is still a vital resource.
-When it’s outdated, it can make planning a bit of a challenge.
+While textbooks should NOT be driving our curriculum and should instead be used as a tool, they are still vital resources.
+When they’re outdated, it can make planning a bit of a challenge.
 It’s a good thing that teaching is more about our instructional practices and techniques!

 10 Ideas for Teaching with Outdated Textbooks

 3.)
 Of course, I couldn’t go without putting in a plug for Teachers Pay Teachers!
 You can find so many great resources that are made by highly qualified teachers and that have personally been tested in their own classrooms!
-(It’s not like when decisions are being made by people not being in the classroom, ah-hem, politicians,- these are created by people in the classroom – that’s AWESOME!)
+(It’s not like when decisions are being made by people not in the classroom – ahem, politicians.
+These are created by people in the classroom – that’s AWESOME!)

 4.)
 Check out your local library for picture books and library books.
-Use trade books that you have laying around from current/past textbook resources.
-I have even used the local collages to borrow materials.
+Use trade books that you have lying around from current/past textbook resources.
+I have even used the local colleges to borrow materials.
 It’s a little “leg” work at first, but it’s worth it.
-It creates that “research/inquiry” type environment (and it’s more up-to-date!)
+It creates that “research/inquiry”-type environment (and it’s more up-to-date!).

 6.)
-Consider using the workshop model for math, reading and writing.
-This model doesn’t usually use textbooks (but of course it can be used) and typically thrives off of mini-lessons and picture books to demonstrate the teaching point.
+Consider using the workshop model for math, reading, and writing.
+This model doesn’t usually use textbooks (but, of course, they can be used) and typically thrives off of mini-lessons and picture books to demonstrate the teaching point.

 7.)
-Education is actually moving toward a more paperless trend and utilizing technology such as Google Docs is becoming more and more common.
-Here you can post links, hand-outs, and other information you want your students to become familiar with related to your topic of study.
-Other types are moodle, live binder, or even class blogs.
+Education is actually moving toward a more paperless trend, and utilizing technology, such as Google Docs, is becoming more and more common.
+Here you can post links, handouts, and other information you want your students to become familiar with related to your topic of study.
+Other types are Moodle, LiveBinders, or even class blogs.

 If all else fails, instead of teaching with outdated textbooks, you could instead use the textbook as a guide for creating your own supplementary materials and “scope and sequence.”
-Overall my point is, just because the textbook is outdated, doesn’t mean you should just toss it aside and not utilize it.
-It definitely still can be used as a tool – or resource!
+Overall, my point is that just because the textbook is outdated doesn’t mean you should just toss it aside and not utilize it.
+It definitely still can be used as a tool or resource!